The history of the Omega Seamaster

 The first generation of Omega Seamaster watches, introduced in 1948, used the calibre 28.10 bumper movement family.
 In 1949, Omega moved over to the 3-digit calibre reference, the 330 and 340 (sub seconds) and the 350 (sweep seconds) calibres (Omega calibres at Ranfft).
 Typically, these calibres included 17 jewels, a 42-hour power reserve (the length of time that the watch will run from fully wound to stopped if untouched) and a frequency of 19,800 VPH.

 The term “bumper” refers to the automatic winding rotors in these watches.
-As the rotor moves back and forth, it is cushioned by two small buffer springs.
-When in use, the wearer can actually feel the rotor striking the springs and bouncing back, which is why this type of self-winding movement is called a “bumper.”
+Two small buffer springs cushion the rotor as it moves back and forth.
+The wearer can actually feel the rotor striking the springs and bouncing back.
+Hence the name “bumper.”

 The Omega 28.10RA has a production period from 1943 to 1949, and is from the 28.10 and 30.10 family, which produced over 1,300,000 units from 1943 to 1955.
 In 1949, the 28.10RA was renamed to 340.
 The movement features an automatic (bumper) mechanism and a sub-second function.